devi-prasad/fast-track-c/readme.md

 security vulnerabilities.
 Pointers in C language were called out as a "step backward in computer science" by a renowned computer scietist.

-Second, manual memory management is tricky to get right.
+2. Manual memory management is tricky to get right.
 A programmer needs to take extreme care while maanaging heap allocared memory.
 If one is not cautious, one might very easily end up using dangling pointers, and affect program's state and behavior in weird ways.

-Third, C does not define a module system.
+3. C does not define a module system.
 It lacks even a naive namespace management system.
 All symbols and names exist in one flat namespace, and it is trivially possible to mix up names, and thus create hard to detect bugs.